Pranav-1055/cane/README.md

 This repository provides a **step-by-step guide** to correctly install and configure **Cain and Abel** with **WinPcap** on Windows systems.
 Follow the instructions carefully to avoid common installation and network issues.

-> ⚠️ **Disclaimer**
-> Cain and Abel is a security tool intended for **educational and ethical use only**.
-> Use it **only on systems and networks you own or have permission to test**.

----

-## Prerequisites

-- Windows OS
-- Administrator access
-- Antivirus / Windows Defender temporarily disabled

----

 ## Installation Steps

 ### 1️⃣ Disable Antivirus (Windows Defender)